askrepps/nonograms/README.md

-# nonogram-solver
+# nonograms
-Automated nonogram solver
+Project for working with and solving nonogram puzzles